phillord/kcite/readme.txt

 1. Using the plugin settings page, set which identifier you want processed as the default (DOI or PMID).

 == Changelog ==

+= 1.4.1 =

+1. Loads Javascript only when there is a bibliography.
+1. Fixed bug in Crossref parser which treated editors as authors

 = 1.4 =